 Molly breaks it down this way.
-If there are a million dollars of investable assets, it is reasonable to expect a 1 percent fee, or perhaps a little over.
+If there are a million dollars of investable assets, it is reasonable to expect a 1% fee, or perhaps a little more.

 Molly suggests asking potential advisors to see "all layers of the fee."
+Follow along at 13:38 in this episode.
 Fees to be aware of include:

 - Advisory fees Fees paid for professional advisory services. - Expense ratio fees Some advisors don't show these costs as they are associated with third-party fund management fees, and it is generally the same fee everywhere.
 However, if this is an expense, you should know the amount. - Custody fee - Fees paid to a brokerage firm for taking care of your investments. - "De minimis" amount of commissions - Small fees within your first year or first couple of years of becoming a client.
-(De minimis means too trivial or minor to merit consideration, especially in law.)
+De minimis means too trivial or minor to merit consideration, especially in law.